-While this is a basic example, it demonstrates that the company has secured 40% of the USD value they need to buy at a rate of 1.30.
-They have the potential to buy another 40% should the market move in their favour and reach 1.33, while protecting against a sharp downturn.
-Lastly, secure 20% of the value at the spot rate in 12 months’ time.
+While this is a basic example, it demonstrates how the company has secured 40% of the USD value required to buy at a rate of 1.30.
+They have the potential to buy another 40% should the market move in their favour and reach 1.33, whilst protecting against a sharp downturn.
+Lastly, they secure 20% of the value at the spot rate in 12 months’ time.

-NewbridgeFX can help you to set, and amend your risk management strategy to help you mitigate risk and maximise your returns.
+NewbridgeFX can help you to set and amend your risk management strategy to help you mitigate risk whilst maximising returns.

 Market orders are instructions to a specialist foreign exchange broker, such as NewbridgeFX, to buy or sell currencies at a specific exchange rate that is not yet available in the market.
 Market order types are either Limit Orders or Stop Loss Orders.

-An instruction to buy or sell currencies at an exchange rate above the current market levels.
-Useful if you want to achieve a higher exchange rate in the future should the exchange rate strengthen.
+Limit orders are an instruction to buy or sell currencies at an exchange rate above the current market levels.
+These are useful if you want to achieve a higher exchange rate in the future, should the exchange rate strengthen.

-An instruction to buy or sell currencies at an exchange rate below the current market levels.
-Useful if you want to protect yourself against a downturn in the currency markets, and to budget for the minimum exchange rate you would want to achieve to secure more certainty in your transfer.
+Stop loss orders are an instruction to buy or sell currencies at an exchange rate below the current market levels.
+These are useful if you want to protect yourself against a downturn in the currency markets, or budget for the minimum exchange rate you would want to achieve to secure more certainty in your transfer.

-AnswerBuy setting a Market Order it is possible to secure a target exchange rate in the future, which allows for better budgeting.
-By setting a Market Order, NewbridgeFX will watch the currency markets on your behalf and execute the transaction should the exchange rate be achievable.
-This enables you to focus on your business, without having to check the exchange rates on a daily basis.
+By setting a Market Order it is possible to secure a target exchange rate in the future, which allows for better budgeting.
+NewbridgeFX will monitor the currency markets on your behalf and execute the transaction, should the exchange rate be achieved.
+This allows you to focus on your business, without having to check the exchange rates on a daily basis.

 Create And Manage All Your Beneficiaries